Just4Ease/gitbeam/README.md

 - Chi Router v5 ( as pure as net/http )

 1. See the docs folder for more information on the workflow.
+2. `go run main.go` it runs on port :8080
-2. Import the postman collection to see and consume the endpoints.
+3. Import the postman collection to see and consume the endpoints.